stephencelis/BRLOptionParser/README.markdown

 ## License

-BRLOptionParsing is available under the MIT license.
+BRLOptionParser is available under the MIT license.
 See the LICENSE file for more information.